Rembrandt: Overview

 At one time, approximately 90 paintings were counted as Rembrandt self-portraits but it is now known that he had his students copy his own self-portraits as part of their training.
-Modern scholarship has reduced the autograph count to over forty paintings, as well as a few drawings and thirty-one etchings, which include many of the most remarkable images of the group.
+Modern scholarship has reduced the autograph count to over forty paintings, as well as a few drawings and thirty-one etchings, which include many of the "most remarkable" images of the group.
 Some show him posing in quasi-historical fancy dress, or pulling faces at himself.
 His oil paintings trace the progress from an uncertain young man, through the dapper and very successful portrait-painter of the 1630s, to the troubled but massively powerful portraits of his old age.
-Together they give a remarkably clear picture of the man, his appearance and his psychological make-up, as revealed by his richly weathered face.
+Together they are believed to give a remarkably clear picture of the man, his appearance and his psychological make-up, as revealed by his richly weathered face.
 (Note: While the popular interpretation is that these paintings represent a personal and introspective journey, it is possible that they were painted to satisfy a market for self-portraits by prominent artists.
 Van de Wetering, p.
 290.)

 In his portraits and self-portraits, he angles the sitter's face in such a way that the ridge of the nose nearly always forms the line of demarcation between brightly illuminated and shadowy areas.
-A Rembrandt face is a face partially eclipsed; and the nose, bright and obvious, thrusting into the riddle of halftones, serves to focus the viewer's attention upon, and to dramatize, the division between a flood of light—an overwhelming clarity—and a brooding duskiness.
+A Rembrandt face is a face partially eclipsed; and the nose, bright and obvious, thrusting into the riddle of halftones, serves to focus the viewer's attention upon, and to dramatise, the division between a flood of light—an overwhelming clarity—and a brooding duskiness.